szymonm01/scopager/README.md

 # Scopager
-PHP package for managing class scopes (such as modules, packages, functionalities etc) and dependencies between them
+PHP package for managing class scopes (such as modules, packages, functionalities etc) and dependencies between them in modularized architecture

 ## Introduction and assumptions
 Main goal of that package is to better manage scopes of classes, by packing them into several types of "wrappers", such as module, functionality, package.